-An anniversary prayer has been written and will be shared with our community soon.
+An anniversary prayer is now available.
 We are grateful to our pastor, Fr.
 Brian, and liturgist, Mychael Jones, for writing such a meaningful prayer.

 Our 50th Anniversary Task Force has been hard at work for months now.
 Their efforts are being combined with the Feast Committee with the goal to offer a celebration for everyone!
 All are welcome to our planning meetings.
 Next Up: April 25 at 7:00pm

 A wonderful way for everyone to participate in our celebration is to be part of our new pictorial directory.
 We want as many households as possible to be represented.
 Each photographed household will receive a complimentary 8×10 portrait and 2017 directory.
 Only photographed households will receive a pictorial directory and the last remaining available portrait dates are: March 31-April 4 & May 30-June 3.
 No additional portraits will be taken after June 3rd.
 Learn More

 Select an Onsite Portrait Date: